betterscientificsoftware/bssw.io/Documentation/StyleGuide/StylingCuratedContent.md

 ###### *Mutliple resources of the same type*

-Many times, a curated article may mention many multiple resources of the same type.
+Many times, a curated article may mention multiple resources of the same type.
 An example of this is the curated content article, titled *[An Introduction to Documentation tools](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io/blob/master/CuratedContent/DocumentationTools.md)*, located in the curated content directory.
-In that case, use the following format for the table:
+In that case, use the following format for the table (below example assumes multiple websites in a single curated content article):

 Resource information | Details
 :--- | :---